Page Reviewed / Updated – Dec. 5, 2022

 To apply, the first step is to notify one’s employer of their intention to take leave at least 30 days in advance of doing so.
 One is required to submit paperwork as well as supporting documentation of the need for care and their relationship to the care recipient.
 Complete details of the application process can be found here.

-For further information about this new law, visit the state webpage here
+For further information about Paid Family Leave, visit the state webpage here